R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 ## The harder way

-To deploy an enclave using real SGX hardware you need to configure the host system, and if your hardware does not support DCAP attestation also get access to the [Intel Attestation Service](ias.md).
+To deploy an enclave using real SGX hardware you need to configure the host system, and if your hardware does not support DCAP attestation also get access to the [Intel Attestation Service (IAS)](ias.md).
 At this time the host must be [Linux](system-requirements.md#linux-distros-and-versions) and requires the following steps:

 1. Installing the SGX kernel driver, which isn't yet included in upstream kernels.